-If all operations ceased and water was allowed to fill the existing excavations, the total water surface area would be 400 acres.
-This total includes approximately 16 acres of former mining pits located along Arroyo del Valle and the acreages for Lake A, Lake B, Lake J, the Main Silt Pond, the freshwater pond north of Lake B, and Ponds C and D, which are shown in Table 5.
-The acreages and water volumes shown in Table 5 were calculated based on the elevation of what is referred to as the controlling water surface.
-The controlling water surface is the lower of either the median groundwater elevation in the absence of dewatering at each water body, or the elevation of the lowest point at which water could currently leave that feature.
-For example, once dewatering ceases, it is estimated that the median water surface elevation at Lake A will be 420 ft msl (see Section 5.1).
+If mining and dewatering were to cease at the current time (i.e. non-operating baseline conditions), groundwater and direct rainfall would begin to fill the mining excavations.
+Over time, the water levels in the excavations would equilibrate with the groundwater levels around the perimeter of each pit.
+This condition would result in water levels that are equivalent to post-mining conditions, as described in Section 5.1.
+The total water surface area that would be present under non-operating baseline conditions is 400 acres.
+This total includes approximately 16 acres of former mining pits located along Arroyo del Valle and the acreages for Lake A, Lake B, Lake J, the Main Silt Pond, the freshwater pond north of Lake B, and Ponds C and D, which are shown in Table 9.
+The acreages and water volumes shown in Table 9 were calculated based on the elevation of what is referred to as the controlling water surface.
+The controlling water surface is the lower of either the median groundwater elevation in the absence of dewatering at Page 36 each water body (referred to as the "average" in Table 9), or the elevation of the lowest point at which water could currently leave that feature.
+For example, once dewatering ceases, it is estimated that the median water surface elevation at Lake A will be 420 ft msl (see Sections 3.3 and 5.1).
 However, the current lowest elevation around the perimeter of Lake A occurs near the southwest corner of the lake and is at 415 ft msl.
 Thus, if all mining and dewatering activities were stopped at this time, the water level could not rise above 415 ft msl in Lake A before spilling into Arroyo del Valle.
-As shown in Table 5, this would also occur at Ponds C and D, with the water in Pond C spilling into Pond C and then the water in Pond D spilling into Lake D. Under the non-operating baseline conditions, the annual evaporative loss from the 400 acres of water surface would be approximately

-1,470 AF/yr and the irrigation demand for the Lake A trail landscaping would be 0.25 AF/yr.
+As shown in Table 9, this would also occur at Ponds C and D, with the water in Pond C spilling into Pond D and then the water in Pond D spilling into Lake D. Under the non-operating baseline conditions, the annual evaporative loss from the 400 acres of water surface would be approximately 1,470 AF/yr and the irrigation demand for the Lake A trail landscaping would be 0.25 AF/yr.

-TABLE 4.
+TABLE 8.
 Current Operating Baseline Water Surface

+Areas

 Water Body Area (Acres)

 Lake A 77

 Lake B 10

 Lake J 0

 Makeup Water Pond 1.5

 Main Silt Pond 97

 Pond C 4.5

 Pond D 10

 Fresh Water Pond 34

 Quarry Ponds south of Arroyo del Valle 16

 TOTAL 231.5

-Thus, for baseline conditions, the total consumptive use of water ranges from 975 AF/yr for active operating conditions to 1,470 AF/yr if all mining and dewatering were to cease.
-The active operating baseline scenario includes 125 AF/yr for operational demand and 850 AF/yr of evaporation from existing water surfaces.
+Thus, for baseline conditions, the total consumptive use of water ranges from 965 AF/yr for active operating conditions to 1,470 AF/yr if all mining and dewatering were to cease.
+The active operating baseline scenario includes 115 AF/yr for operational demand and 850 AF/yr of evaporation from existing water surfaces.
 The non-operating baseline scenario of 1,470 AF/yr consists of evaporation and landscaping irrigation only, since there would be no ongoing operations.